 The letters often went unanswered.

-But one person loved him unconditionally: Elizabeth Everest, his nanny.
+But one person loved him without conditions: Elizabeth Everest, his nanny.
 He called her "Woom" (the closest he could get to "Woman" as a toddler), and she became his entire world.

 As Churchill wrote in his autobiography: "My nurse was my confidante.
 Mrs Everest it was who looked after me and tended all my wants.
 It was to her I poured out all my many troubles."

-This early experience shaped the 8 pattern that would define his life.
-Parents who rejected him.
+This early experience carved the 8 pattern that would define his life.
+Parents who dismissed him.
 A nanny who saved him.
-The result: fierce independence, deep distrust of vulnerability, and bone-deep loyalty to those who proved themselves worthy.
+The result: bone-deep self-reliance, a lifelong distrust of weakness, and an iron loyalty to the handful of people who proved themselves worthy.

 The Black Dog: Churchill's Lifelong Battle